After nuclear test, U.N. readying new measures against North Korea

 UNITED NATIONS The U.N.
 Security Council said on Wednesday it would begin working immediately on significant new measures in response to North Korea's fourth nuclear test, a threat diplomats said could mean an expansion of U.N. sanctions against Pyongyang.

 North Korea said it successfully tested a miniaturised hydrogen nuclear bomb on Wednesday.
-Atomic weapons experts cast doubt on the isolated nation's ability to make such an advance, but the test rang international alarm bells.
+Atomic weapons experts cast doubt on the isolated nation's ability to make such an advance but it rang international alarm bells all the same.

 "The members of the Security Council ... recalled that they have previously expressed their determination to take 'further significant measures' in the event of another DPRK (North Korea) nuclear test," Uruguay's U.N. ambassador, Elbio Rosselli, president of the council this month, told reporters.